NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

 \subsubsection{Loss}

 We use Mean Square Error (MSE) loss to calculate the differences between the input projections and simulated forward projections.
-The loss function $\mathcal L$ is defined as:
+The loss function $\mathcal L$ is defined as follows:

-where $N$ (i.e. $2$ in our work) is the number of projections, $I$ (i.e. $512$ in our work) the number of pixels in one projection, $P$ the simulated projection, and $G$ the corresponding input projection.
+where $N$ ($= 2$ in our work) is the number of projections, $I$ ($= 512$ in our work) is the number of pixels in one projection, $P$ is the simulated projection, and $G$ is the corresponding input projection.

 The loss function is used to learn the multiresolution hash tables $\mathbf{\Theta}$ and the residual MLP $\mathbf{\Phi}$ during training.
-By this, the 3D occupancy predictions are improved iteratively based on the optimisation of 2D projection errors.
-After training, the final 3D coronary tree can be rendered with the predicted occupancy values after binarisation by querying all the voxels with their coordinates from the model.
+With this, the 3D occupancy predictions are improved iteratively based on the optimization of 2D projection errors.
+After training, the final 3D coronary tree can be rendered with the predicted occupancy values, after binarisation with $0.5$, by querying all the voxels with their coordinates from the model.